Atikalg/new_chatapp/README.md

 # Django-Chat-Application
-# Adding this line for github webhook check on jenkins
+# Adding This Line for Github Webhook Check on Jenkins